 Ready?
 Let’s get started.

-It’s a set of universally defined policies, processes and technologies that optimise the availability, usability, integrity, and security of all enterprise data.
+To define it simply, data governance is a negotiation between your organisation and your data.
+It pertains to a set of universally defined policies, processes and technologies that optimise the availability, usability, integrity, and security of all enterprise data.

 Without a strong data governance framework, most businesses fail to manage their data efficiently.
 As a result, the quality suffers and dirty, unstructured data begins to clog up your systems.
 At this point, you can’t rely on the data to provide valid insights or inform key decision-making processes.